aaronmams/jekyll-now/_posts/2019-04-17-ML pipelines in R using caret.md

 ![speeds](/images/foraging-speed.png)

-We might also image that depth (we'll pretend these are marine predators) is a proxy for habitat and mayb the animals prefer to forage in certain types of habitat.
+We might also imagine that depth (we'll pretend these are marine predators) is a proxy for habitat and mayb the animals prefer to forage in certain types of habitat.
 Length will help control for heterogeneity (maybe different sized animals forage at different speeds or prefer different habitat), hour-of-day could capture potential preferences for foraging at night versus during the day, etc.

 ```r